mateusdeitos/React-TreeView-Component/README.md

-# Componente em React para visualização de dados em árvore para seleção
+# TreeView component built with React

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/vitejs-vite-8sobqx)

 Features:
-- Permite multiseleção
+- Allow multiselection
-- Permite renderizar um componente customizado no lugar do Node padrão
+- Allow rendering custom nodes
-- Permite fazer fetching assíncrono de nodes filhos ao clicar em um node
+- Allow assynchronously fetching child nodes
-- Permite definir se um node pode ser selecionado ou não
+- Allow dynamically defining if a node can be selected or not